mpv-player/mpv/DOCS/man/mpv.rst

 x and z
     Adjust subtitle delay by +/- 0.1 seconds.

+Ctrl + and Ctrl -
+    Adjust audio delay by +/- 0.1 seconds.

 V
     Toggle subtitle VSFilter aspect compatibility mode.
 See ``--ass-vsfilter-aspect-compat`` for more info.